phanirithvij2000/system/README.md

   - dunst
 - [ ] buku
   - webserver as nixos module?
-- [ ] espanso
+- [ ] espanso (outside shell or when navi is not enough)
-  - buku
+  - buku so I can not have a flocuss folder incident
+  - navi so I can paste navi commands online?
-  - authpass
+  - authpass so I can paste passwds online
+  - gopass + lesspass (gopass-hibp?)
+  - whacky: gopass totp, gopass reads .kdbx?
-  - sops secrets
+  - sops secrets, age? o.O
 - [x] formatter is nixfmt-rfc-style
   - dprint for other things
 - [ ] installer iso two variations